GaloisInc/saw-script/doc/manual/manual.md

 sawscript> print s
 ~~~~

-When printing terms, numbers are printed in decimal notation by default,
+Numbers are printed in decimal notation by default when printing terms,
 but the following two commands can change that behavior.

 ~~~~